ishani-1255/Saarthi/README.md

    Since **Plotch.ai** primarily supports Python rather than JavaScript, we faced a major challenge in bridging the gap between the backend services and frontend web application.
 To overcome this, we first developed a **Flask API** to handle Plotch.ai functionalities and then connected it to our **Node.js server**, ensuring smooth communication with the web page.

 Despite these technical obstacles, we successfully delivered a fully functional, innovative learning platform by leveraging creative solutions, robust testing, and teamwork.

+## **Revenue Model**

+### **Sustainable Revenue Through Ethical Advertising**
+We prioritize **education accessibility** over profit.
+Our **advertising-based revenue model** ensures that the platform remains free or highly affordable for students.
+By showcasing **non-intrusive and educationally relevant ads**, we generate revenue to support platform operations and development.
+These advertisements are carefully curated to enhance the learning experience without disrupting it, ensuring the platform remains **cost-effective** and **impact-driven**.

+### **Collaborations with Government and NGOs**
+Our mission is to make education accessible to every student.
+By partnering with **governments** and **NGOs**, we secure funding to provide free or subsidized access to underprivileged students.
+These collaborations allow us to extend the platform’s reach to rural and underserved communities, ensuring that financial barriers don’t hinder access to quality education.

+### **Low-Cost Micro-Certifications**
+We offer **optional micro-certifications** for students looking to validate their skills and enhance employability.
+These certifications are priced minimally to cover administrative costs, ensuring affordability while maintaining high value for learners.

+### **Affiliate Partnerships for Educational Tools**
+Through **affiliate partnerships**, we recommend affordable educational tools, books, and resources.
+This generates small commissions that contribute to platform sustainability without increasing costs for users.
+These partnerships align with our vision of providing high-quality, accessible learning experiences.

+### **Voluntary Donations for Community Support**
+We encourage **voluntary donations** from alumni, individuals, and organizations who wish to support our cause.
+These contributions help keep the platform free or affordable for all users, ensuring no student is left behind due to financial constraints.